OCHA-DAP/hdx-scraper-cods/README.md

  You will also need to supply the universal .useragents.yml file in your home directory as specified in the parameter *user_agent_config_yaml* passed to facade in run.py.
 The collector reads the key **hdx-scraper-cods** as specified in the parameter *user_agent_lookup*.

- Alternatively, you can set up environment variables: USER_AGENT, HDX_KEY, HDX_SITE, EXTRA_PARAMS, TEMP_DIR, LOG_FILE_ONLY
+ Alternatively, you can set up environment variables: USER_AGENT, HDX_KEY, HDX_SITE